Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. rst-class:: bignums

 	#.
-Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`public` balance.
+Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`Public` balance.

 That's all.
 Staking is working as long as your :term:`node <Node>` is online.